Tourism in Antarctica: Regulations

+In terms of safety, IMO's International Code for Ships Operating in Polar Waters (Polar Code) requires that ships operating in the Antarctic must have a Polar Ship Certificate.

+Tourist operators in Antarctica have organized an association (the International Association of Antarctic Tour Operators) to promote safety and environmental responsibility amongst cruise operators.
+The members of this association carry the majority of tourists to Antarctica, and the organization releases statistics yearly on tourism.
+As of May 2026, their current concern is the spread of avian flu.

-The Environmental Protocol to the Antarctic Treaty does not specifically address tourism, but its provisions go some way to minimising the adverse impacts of tourists because, once ratified, the protocol is legally binding over all visitors to the Antarctic, whether on government or private trips.
+The Environmental Protocol to the Antarctic Treaty does not specifically address tourism, but its provisions go some way to minimizing the adverse impacts of tourists because, once ratified, the protocol is legally binding over all visitors to the Antarctic, whether on government or private trips.

 In 1994 the Treaty countries made further recommendations on tourism and non-government activities.
 This "Guidance for Visitors to the Antarctic" is intended to help visitors become aware of their responsibilities under the treaty and protocol.
 The document concerns the protection of Antarctic wildlife and protected areas, the respecting of scientific research, personal safety and impact on the environment.
-Guidelines have also been written for the organisers of tourist and private ventures - these require prior notification of the trip to the organiser's national authority (e.g. Antarctica NZ), assessment of potential environmental impacts, the ability to cope with environmental emergencies such as oil spills, self-sufficiency, the proper disposal of wastes and respect for the Antarctic environment and research activities.
+Guidelines have also been written for the organizers of tourist and private ventures - these require prior notification of the trip to the organizer's national authority (e.g. Antarctica NZ), assessment of potential environmental impacts, the ability to cope with environmental emergencies such as oil spills, self-sufficiency, the proper disposal of wastes and respect for the Antarctic environment and research activities.
 The guidelines outline detailed procedures to be followed during the planning of the trip, when in the Antarctic Treaty area and on completion of the trip.

-Tourist operators in Antarctica have organised an association (the International Association of Antarctic Tour Operators) to promote safety and environmental responsibility amongst cruise operators.
-The members of this association carry the majority of tourists to Antarctica.

-Individual countries have also introduced measures to minimise effects of tourists.
-Chile requires all captains of ships that go to Antarctica to attend a month-long school in Antarctic navigation.
-New Zealand sends a government representative on all ships visiting the Ross Dependency to supervise visits to the historic huts and Scott Base and to observe how well the provisions of the treaty and protocol are adhered to.
-In 2008, the South Korean government passed a law prohibiting Korean passport-holders from visiting Antarctica.
+Individual countries have also introduced measures to minimize effects of tourists.
+In New Zealand, all people who visit the Ross Dependency must have Prime Ministerial approval from the Environmental Minister, and permission of the Ministry of Foreign Affairs and Trade.
+In 2008, the South Korean government passed a law in which Korean passport holders must file for permission from the Minister of Foreign Affairs and Trade.

 Even with reduced impact per visitor, the increasing number of visitors could still have a considerable effect on the environment.
 Monitoring of impacts at specific sites can be used to determine whether tourists should be allowed to continue to visit a particular area.
 Although visits are usually short, they are concentrated into a small number of landing sites and have the potential to destroy parts of a unique environment and to jeopardize scientific research.